Skip navigation

 Exams and Tests

-Most of the time, a health care provider or dentist will look at the ulcer and where it is in the mouth to make the diagnosis.
+Most of the time, your health care provider or dentist will look at the ulcer and where it is in the mouth to make the diagnosis.
 You may need blood tests or a biopsy of the ulcer may be needed to confirm the cause.

 Treatment

 The goal of treatment is to relieve symptoms.
+This can be done by:

-- Gently cleaning your mouth and teeth may help relieve your symptoms.
+• Gently cleaning your mouth and teeth.

-- Avoid hot or spicy foods until the ulcer is healed.
+• Avoiding hot or spicy foods until the ulcer is healed.

 Outlook (Prognosis)